michelled/weavly.org/src/robot-activities/meet-sphero.md

   ### Tools

-  A device to access SpheroEdu, and Sphero
+  Device to access SpheroEdu, and Sphero

   ### Skills